fbpx

 Why and How We Use Her Methods

-Charlotte Mason’s homeschool methods are noticeable throughout The Good and the Beautiful curriculum.
+Charlotte Mason’s homeschool methods are woven throughout The Good and the Beautiful curriculum.
 Children experience short lessons, living books, nature, art appreciation, and so much more within the pages of their course books.

 There is no start or stop from one subject to the next.
 Rather, subjects integrate naturally.
 For example, The Good and the Beautiful Language Arts courses include geography and art lessons.
 Real-world examples and experiences teach math concepts within all Simply Good and Beautiful Math courses.